Value In Lean Is Defined by the Customer

 Lean Tools for Identifying Value and Waste

 There are many different tools you can use in order to improve your work processes.
-Each of them can help you find value as well as to detect waste.
+Each of them can help you identify value-added activities as well as detect waste.

 5 whys – a simple technique for solving problems.
 It can help you find the root cause of any problem and identify good opportunities for improvements.